Skip to content

 My sister’s comments on the colour of the background gave us several minutes of flicking back and forth between grey and blue, on different size screens.
 We’ve come to the conclusion that, while the light blue is best on a mobile, it’s rather a lot on a desktop screen.
 Emily is going to do a clever thing (she hopes) and make the mobile version blue, with the desktop version grey.
 We’ll test both on a tablet screen, and see what’s best there – we’re betting grey at the moment…

-Emily has used a placeholder photo on the About page, so we’re going to see if it’s possible to take some photos of my hand, writing, or closeup shots of typing, to use on the stie, so we have more control over the look, rather than using stock images.
+Emily has used a placeholder photo on the About page, so we’re going to see if it’s possible to take some photos of my hand, writing, or closeup shots of typing, to use on the site, so we have more control over the look, rather than using stock images.
 Watch this space!

 More homework

-While we were discussing the case studies, I asked Emily how they will work, behind the scenes.
+While we were discussing the case studies, I asked Emily how they will work behind the scenes.
 We want each to link from the relevant Service pages, but we’ve agreed that they need to have a page listing all of them, so we can link to it from other places.
 That means that I need to write a precis of each one, for that page.

 I’ll also need to write short explanations for the testimonials that don’t attach to a case study, so people know what I did for each client to make them say those nice things about me.